joshgerdes/jekyll-uno/_drafts/avd-collect.md

 * "-MSIXAA" - Collects all Core data + MSIX App Attach data + Runs Diagnostics
 * "-MSRA" - Collects all Core data + Remote Assistance data + Runs Diagnostics
 * "-DiagOnly" - The script will skip all data collection and will only run the diagnostics part (even if other parameters have been included).
-* "-AcceptEula" - Silently accepts the Microsoft Diagnostic Tools End User License Agreement
+* "-AcceptEula" - Silently accepts the Microsoft Diagnostic Tools End User License Agreement.

 ### Usage example with parameters: